Chelliah Toppu: An Indian Joint Serving Claypot Toddy Since The ’80s In A Banting Rubber Estate

 One of the oldest licensed toddy brewers in Malaysia

 When you arrive, don’t be deterred by the seemingly closed wooden facade.
-The entrance is tucked away down a small alley on the left of the building – hidden but waiting to reveal its secrets.
+The entrance is tucked away down a small alley on the left of the building – hidden but waiting to reveal a secret.

-Inside, the vibe is laid-back and inviting.
+The vibe is laid-back and inviting at the open-air restaurant.
 Plastic chairs and tables are scattered across a spacious area surrounded by rubber trees.
-On a slow Monday, there’s no rush to snag a seat, but weekends turn this place into a lively hub, so diners might expect a bit of a buzz.
+On a slow Monday, there’s no rush to snag a seat, but weekends turn this place into a lively hub, so diners can expect a bit of a buzz then.

-Affordable and mouthwatering, this place is a favourite among locals and curious visitors like us who are eager to experience its unique charm.
+Affordable and mouthwatering, this restaurant is a favourite among locals and curious visitors like us who are eager to experience the unique charm.
 As we dined, we couldn’t help but notice a group of Chinese uncles with rosy cheeks, clearly enjoying their time.

 Fermented coconut palm wine served in a claypot jar

-We decided to dive right into what this joint is famous for – its toddy.
+We decided to dive right into what this joint is famous for – their toddy.

 The preparation of fermented coconut palm wine is a meticulous process, beginning with the extraction of sap from the cut flowers of the coconut palm, where containers are attached to the stumps to collect the liquid.